Nestle apologizes for Tweet about missing Mexico students

-MEXICO CITY (Reuters) - Nestle, one of the world’s top food companies, apologized on Monday for an offensive tweet about 43 missing trainee teachers apparently massacred in southwest Mexico, saying it was “unauthorized”.
+MEXICO CITY, Nov 10 (Reuters) - Nestle, one of the world’s top food companies, apologized on Monday for an offensive tweet about 43 missing trainee teachers apparently massacred in southwest Mexico, saying it was “unauthorized”.

 Mexico’s attorney general on Friday said the students from the small town of Ayotzinapa were apparently killed, incinerated and ground up after being abducted by corrupt police in league with a local drug gang in late September.